 Eelco studied literature in Groningen, specialising in American Studies.
 Following his studies, he worked at the Dutch Embassy in Washington for a short amount of time before returning to work as a journalist in the Netherlands in 2012.

-Furthermore, you can stay informed about all De Balie recordings and live streams by subscribing to their Vimeo channel, which you can reach by clicking here.
+Furthermore, you can watch and stay informed about all De Balie videos by following their Vimeo account, which you can reach by clicking here.

 This debate forms part of the Forum on European Culture, taking place in Amsterdam from the 31st May-3rd June.

-To find out more about the forum and to see a full programme of events, visit the official website by clicking here.
+You can find out more about the forum and access a full programme, by clicking here and visiting our event page.

 To find out more about the other Time to Talk debate featuring at this year’s forum, click here.